-Russell Wilson and Ciara’s meal donation to Food Lifeline inspires other athletes to give during coronavirus crisis
+Russell Wilson and Ciara’s meal donation headlines Seattle athletes donating to Food Lifeline during coronavirus crisis

 But those are regional calamities that prompt support from food banks around the country.
 The coronavirus, on the other hand, is hitting just about every region.

 Zuani Villarreal is the director of communication for Feeding America, and she is beyond grateful for the support from athletes around the nation.
 Not only have they opened up their wallets, they’ve raised awareness and inspired others to do the same.
 But she wants everyone to know there’s more — much more — to do.

 “What food banks are facing are a set of circumstances we’ve never faced before,” Villarreal said.
 “We’re getting to the point where we have to turn people (who need food) away.”